Get the Cheapest Campervan Rental Rates in Brisbane

 Brisbane is the ideal starting point from which to explore Queensland.
 We recommend spending your first day in Brisbane exploring and staying the night.
 We understand that you are eager to hit the road, but it is crucial to be well-rested when driving for extended periods of time.
 The abundance of camping and caravan parks in the sunshine state makes it easy to spend each night of your tour waking up to a new scene of nature’s doorstep.

 Campervan rentals with Travellers Autobarn include a 10% discount on stays at any of 300 Discovery or G’Day campgrounds.
-When you rent a campervan from us in Brisbane, we will also provide you with information and suggestions for free campgrounds that you can use during your vacation.
+When you rent a campervan from us in Brisbane, we will also provide you with information and suggestions on free camping sites in Brisbane that you can use during your vacation.

 Book around key events